LUXER ONE BLOG

 In addition to direct funding from donors, food banks and pantries can access support through federal programs that supply food and other resources.
 Assistance can also come in the form of infrastructure grants, equipment donations, or partnerships with local agencies and nonprofits.
 Some examples include Feeding America, FEMA’s Emergency Food and Shelter Program, or the USDA.
 View our Food Pantry Funding Guide for more information.

-Are smart lockers affordable for small or community run pantries?
+Are automated lockers affordable for small or community run pantries?

 Food pantry locker on campus university

-How are universities using smart lockers for campus food pantries?
+How are universities using automated lockers for campus food pantries?

-Universities are increasingly using smart lockers to expand access to campus food pantries in a way that fits student schedules and privacy needs.
+Universities are increasingly using automated lockers to expand access to campus food pantries in a way that fits student schedules and privacy needs.
 With students balancing classes, jobs, and extracurriculars, traditional pantry hours often don’t align with availability.
-Smart lockers allow campus teams to preload food and let students pick up items discreetly at a time that works for them.
+Automated lockers allow campus teams to preload food and let students pick up items discreetly at a time that works for them.

 How can food pantries protect privacy during pickup?